 How much do computerized telescopes cost?
 Are the more expensive ones significantly better?

-Computerized telescopes are relatively expensive and can cost a few thousand dollars.
+GoTo telescopes are relatively expensive and can cost a few thousand dollars.
 For this reason, analog telescopes remain in use because they are less expensive.
 The price depends partly on the durability of the construction.
 An all-metal telescope is likely to last longer than one with a lot of plastic in the structure.

 The strength of the mount also matters.
 A cheaper telescope may have a wobbly mount, which can be blown around by the wind.
-Therefore, you might not want to go with the least expensive computerized telescope you can find.
+Therefore, you might not want to go with the least expensive telescope you can find.
 Look around for a telescope with a sturdy mount that will not move against your intention.

 The size of the database also affects the price.
 A higher-end telescope will contain a database with tens of thousands rather than thousands of objects.